martbetz/martbetz.github.io/_posts/2026-05-08-click-and-done.md

 I really do like a simple life.
 I needed an easy way of converting a single image file directly to JPEG XL without having to load up an image editor or play around in the terminal&nbsp;— so I went away and created one.

-In my case, I'm running LX-qt on Arch (which means the menu entries are handled by PCManFM-qt, the lifting is done by cjxl and ffmpeg, and the output is displayed in Qterminal).
+In my case, I'm running LXQt on Arch (which means the menu entries are handled by PCManFM-qt, the lifting is done by cjxl and ffmpeg, and the output is displayed in Qterminal).

 Firstly, I created the custom action file as follows: